We believe in women in live music. - Lets stay tuned, connected and bold.

 To this day, women only make up a minor percentage of the

-working force in the music industry.
+workforce in the music industry.
 This primarily motivated

 the creation of WILM.
 However no change can be effective